Tomb of Saint Nicholas: Legends

-The bones of St. Nicholas, who inspired the legend of Santa Claus, were believed to have been buried in Newtown Jerpoint in the 12th century.
+The bones of Saint Nicholas, who inspired the legend of Santa Claus, were believed to have been buried in Newtown Jerpoint in the 12th century.
 The grave's stone slab is carved with the image of a cleric with the heads of two knights behind each shoulder, said to be those of the two crusaders who, so the story goes, brought Nicholas's remains to Ireland.
 Evidence lends some credence to this tale as the Normans in Kilkenny were keen collectors of religious relics, and it is known that Norman knights participated in the Holy Land Crusades.

-Churches dedicated to St. Nicholas
+Churches dedicated to Saint Nicholas

 In a papal bull dated 1191, Pope Celestine III created the parish of St. Nicholas in Dublin.
 Other Irish churches in the Medieval Pale included Skryne, Dunsany and the Church of St. Nicholas Within, Dublin (i.e., within the city walls).
 After the Reformation, the latter church was rivalled by Church of St. Nicholas Without, less than a kilometre away, and by the Roman Catholic Church of St. Nicholas of Myra Without in nearby Francis Street.